 Silk Comforter Review – Lightweight and Hypoallergenic

-Silk is naturally hypoallergenic and inhospitable to dust mites, so no allergic reaction or need for dust-mite encasings.
+- Hypoallergenic: silk is naturally hypoallergenic and inhospitable to dust mites, so no allergic reaction or need for dust-mite encasings.

-I have tried out several silk comforters including those made of Mulberry silk, the best quality silk in the marketplace.
+- Different silk feels different: I have tried out several silk comforters including those made of Mulberry silk, the best quality silk in the marketplace.
 The Yala Luxury silk comforter felt softer and smoothest of all the comforters I tried, due to it being made out of long fiber high quality silk.
 Tussah silk or wild silk is coarser with more impurities than Mulberry silk.
 Mulberry silk has better thermal properties.

-I was startled to detect a slight, but not unpleasant odor, to silk comforters when I first unpacked them.
+- Initial Smell: I was startled to detect a slight, but not unpleasant odor, to silk comforters when I first unpacked them.
 Apparently, that is the smell of natural silk intensified by a plastic bag.
 It dissipated over a couple of days’ duration.

-A good silk comforter will last about 5 and up to 10 years if proper care is taken of it.
+- Dry Cleaning Required: A good silk comforter will last about 5 and up to 10 years if proper care is taken of it.
 This includes always having a duvet cover on it and never trying to wash it yourself, which would invalidate the warranty.
 A silk comforter needs professional cleaning.

-This is not the kind of comforter to have your pets and children hang out on.
+- Durability: This is not the kind of comforter to have your pets and children hang out on.
 While the feel is incredibly luxurious, it also feels much more “fragile.”
 At the very least, I felt this was a bedding item to be treated “carefully.”
 I concluded that a duvet cover was absolutely essential and is needed in order not to void the manufacturer’s warranty.
 In the end, my favorite duvet cover was a 400tc cotton sateen; a very silk and supple feeling fabric but had the advantage of being washable – an absolute necessity for those of us who have pets who sneak up on the bed.